Explore an idyllic land of ancient ports, labyrinthine backwaters and forested uplands dotted with temples and tea-plantations.

 Day Eight: Explore Kochi

-This evening, experience something unique and different – a traditional Kathakali dance performance.
+This evening, see for yourself the intricate choreography, glorious costumes and colourful make-up of a traditional Kathakali dance performance.

 Day Nine: Cruise on a traditional houseboat